sdennett55/svg_crop/README.md

 Note that I've committed the `/dist` directory for now since I haven't mapped the `index.html` or any of the images from `/src` so they live in `/dist` and therefore in source control for now.

+### Developing with `https`
+For the PWA to work correctly in development, the site must be served in a secure context.
+To run the application in a secure context:
+1. Install [mkcert](https://github.com/FiloSottile/mkcert) & follow the instructions for installing a local certificate authority.
+2. Run `yarn gen:cert`
+3. `yarn dev:https`
+4. 💵